Irish diaspora: Definition

 The term Irish diaspora is open to many interpretations.
 The diaspora, broadly interpreted, contains all those known to have Irish ancestors, i.e., over 100 million people, which is more than fifteen times the population of the island of Ireland, which was about 6.4 million in 2011.
 It has been argued the idea of an Irish diaspora, as distinct from the old identification of Irishness with Ireland itself, was influenced by the perceived advent of global mobility and modernity.
 Irishness could now be identified with dispersed individuals and groups of Irish descent.
 But many of those individuals were the product of complex ethnic intermarriage in America and elsewhere, complicating the idea of a single line of descent.
 "Irishness" might then rely primarily on individual identification with an Irish diaspora.

-The Government of Ireland defines the Irish diaspora as all persons of Irish nationality who habitually reside outside of the island of Ireland.
+The Government of Ireland defines the Irish diaspora as all persons of Irish nationality who habitually reside outside the island of Ireland.
 This includes Irish citizens who have emigrated abroad and their children, who are Irish citizens by descent under Irish law.
 It also includes their grandchildren in cases where they were registered as Irish citizens in the Foreign Births Register held in every Irish diplomatic mission.
 Under this legal definition, the Irish diaspora is considerably smaller—some 3 million persons, of whom 1.47 million are Irish-born emigrants.
 Given the island of Ireland's estimated population of 6.8 million in 2018, this is still a large ratio.

 However, the usage of Irish diaspora is generally not limited by citizenship status, thus leading to an estimated (and fluctuating) membership of up to 80 million persons—the second and more emotive definition.
 The Irish Government acknowledged this interpretation—although it did not acknowledge any legal obligations to persons in this larger diaspora—when Article 2 of the Constitution of Ireland was amended in 1998 to read "[f]urthermore, the Irish nation cherishes its special affinity with people of Irish ancestry living abroad who share its cultural identity and heritage."

 There are people of Irish descent abroad (including Irish speakers) who reject inclusion in an Irish "diaspora" and who designate their identity in other ways.
 They may see the diasporic label as something used by the Irish government for its own purposes.